 But there’s a lot of misinformation available on the internet, so proceed with caution.

 Online support groups connect patients and family caregivers who are dealing with similar health conditions.
 Not only can these groups provide much needed emotional support, users exchange medical and lifestyle information.
 But, it’s important to realize that participants are usually not medical professionals.

 There is a lot of discussion these days about fake news, with frequent accusations against mainstream, trustworthy news sources like NBC, CNN and The New York Times.
-These allegations erode the public’s trust in mainstream news, which in my opinion, is dangerous and scary.
+These allegations dangerously erode the public’s trust in mainstream news.

 If you’re confident in your ability to detect fake medical information, don’t be so sure.
 Sometimes the creators falsely cite reputable hospitals or government agencies, with fabricated quotes, to convince you that their information is reliable.
 And once the information is posted, it is often be widely shared on social media.

 One example of potentially dangerous fake news.

 The website YourNewsWire posted the article “CDC Doctor: ‘Disastrous’ Flu Shot Is Causing Deadly Flu Outbreak.”
 In the article, an anonymous doctor at the Centers for Disease Control and Prevention warned that nearly everyone dying of the flu had one thing in common: They had gotten flu shots.
 “This scares the crap out of me,” says the doctor in the article.